BlckTitan/hng-profile-card-task/README.md

-:drawing_pin: Part 2: Your Profile Card
+Part 2: Your Profile Card

 Task Requirements
 - Create a responsive Profile Card using HTML, CSS, and Vanilla JavaScript.
 - The Profile Card must include: